Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 <details>
   <summary><span style="color:cyan">Known Issues</summary>
+- Presumably one of the mods I'm using causes some entities to disappear seemingly at random from blueprints during their editing.
+Because of just how random it is I can't pinpoint which mod is causing that and therefore you may encounter some blueprints that just lack a single piece of rail or an inserter.
+Please report it if you do.

-- None, but please report if you encounter something, I can't guarantee a quick response if you comment here, but I'm always hanging out on factorio discord, so you can catch me there (@Bocian)
+If you encounter something, I can't guarantee a quick response if you comment here, but I'm always hanging out on factorio discord, so you can catch me there (@Bocian)
 </details>